|

 I think the treatments may have slowed the erosive progress of the pemphigus 'rash'.
 His right eye still waters however and he coughs periodically.

 I know regarding the Thuja, we can repeat the treatment in 30 days, if necessary, orrect?
-As for the hepar sulph, how often can this remedy be given?
+As for the Hepar Sulph, how often can this remedy be given?

 Also, he was microchipped at seven weeks, before we got him... could his reaction have anything to do with foreign-body rejection?
 I can't feel any lump near the injection site, but wondering about other adverse reactions.
 Just curious and investigating all avenues.
 We are at a loss, but haven't found anything connecting microchips and pemphigus on the internet.